reproducible-reporting/stepup-reprep/docs/reference/sync_zenodo_config.md

         - `identifiers` *(optional)*:

-            > A list of identifiers for the award, such as URLs.
+            > A list of identifiers of the award, e.g. the URL of its description.
-            > Each identifier is a dictionary with a single key, the scheme,
+            > Each entry is a dictionary with an `identifier`
-            > and the identifier as value.
+            > and an optional `scheme` taken from the same list as in the `related` section.
-            > The same schemes as for the `related` section can be used here.
+            > Zenodo derives the scheme from the identifier when it is left out.

 ## `custom_fields` *(optional)*